 Simulations of an MTDC system were conducted using MATLAB.
-The MTDC was modelled by (1), with $u_i$ given by the distributed controllers (I), (II) and (III), respectively.
-The topology of the MTDC system is assumed to be as illustrated in Figure 1.
-The system parameter values are obtained from [14], where the inductances of the DC lines are neglected, and the capacitances of the DC lines are assumed to be located at the converters.
-The system parameter values are assumed to be identical for all converters, and are given in Table I. The controller parameters are also assumed to be uniform, i.e., $K_i^P = k_p, K_i^V = k^V$ for i = 1, 2, 3, 4, and their numerical values are given in Table II.
+The MTDC was modelled by (1), with u_i given by the distributed controllers (I), (II), and (III), respectively.
+The topology of the MTDC system is assumed to be as illustrated in Fig. 1.
+The system parameter values are obtained from [13], where the inductances of the dc lines are neglected, and the capacitances of the dc lines are assumed to be located at the converters.
+The system parameter values are assumed to be identical for all converters, and are given in Table I. The controller parameters are also assumed to be uniform, that is, $K_i^P = k_p$, $K_i^V = k^V$ for i = 1, 2, 3, 4, and their numerical values are given in Table II.
 Due to the communication of controller variables, a constant delay of 500 ms is assumed.
-The delay only affects remote information, so that, e.g., the first line of the controllers (I), (II) and (III) remain delay-free.

-The communication gains were set to $c{ij} = R{ij}^{-1}$ S for all $(i, j) \in \mathcal{E}$ and for all controllers.
+The delay only affects remote information, so that, for example, the first line of the controllers (I), (II), and (III) remains delay free.
+The communication gains were set to $c{ij} = R{ij}^{-1} S$ for all $(i, j) \in \mathcal{E}$ and for all controllers.
 The injected currents are assumed to be initially given by $I^{\text{inj}} = [300, 200, -100, -400]^T$ A, and the system is allowed to converge to its equilibrium.
-Since the injected currents satisfy $I_i^{\text{inj}} = 0$ , $u_i = 0$ for i = 1, 2, 3, 4 by Theorem 7.
-Then, at time t = 0, the injected currents are changed to $I^{\text{inj}} = [300, 200, -300, -400]^T$ A. The step responses of the voltages $V_i$ and the controlled injected currents $u_i$ are shown in Figure 3.
+Since the injected currents satisfy $I_i^{\text{inj}} = 0$, $u_i = 0$ for i = 1, 2, 3, 4 by Theorem 7.
+Then, at time t = 0, the injected currents change to $I^{\text{inj}} = [300, -400]^T$ A. The step responses of the voltages V_i and the controlled injected currents u_i are shown in Fig. 3.
 The conservative voltage bounds implied by Lemma 1, are indicated by the two dashed lines.
-We note that the controlled injected currents $u_i$ converge to their optimal values, and that the voltages remain within the bounds.
+We note that the controlled injected currents u_i converge to their optimal values, and that the voltages remain within the bounds.

 VIII.
-DISCUSSION AND CONCLUSIONS
+DISCUSSION AND CONCLUSION

-In this paper we have studied VDM for MTDC systems, and highlighted some of its weaknesses.
+In this paper, we have studied VDM for MTDC systems, and highlighted some of its weaknesses.
 To overcome some of its disadvantages, three distributed controllers for MTDC systems were proposed.
-We showed that under certain conditions, there exist controller parameters such that the equilibria of the closed-loop systems are stabilized.
+We showed that under certain conditions, there exist controller parameters such that the equilibria of the closedloop systems are stabilized.
 In particular, a sufficient stability condition is that the graphs of the physical MTDC network and the communication network are identical, including their edge weights.
-We have shown that the proposed controllers are able to control the voltage levels of the DC buses close towards the nominal voltages, while simultaneously minimizing a quadratic cost function of the current injections.
+We have shown that the proposed controllers are able to control the voltage levels of the dc buses close towards the nominal voltages, while simultaneously minimizing a quadratic cost function of the current injections.
 The proposed controllers were tested on a four-bus MTDC network by simulation, demonstrating their effectiveness.

-This paper lays the foundation for distributed control strategies for hybrid AC and MTDC systems.
-Future work will in addition to the voltage dynamics of the MTDC system, also consider the dynamics of connected AC systems.
-Interconnecting multiple asynchronous AC systems also enables novel control applications, for example automatic sharing of primary and secondary frequency control reserves.
-Preliminary results on decentralized cooperative AC frequency control by an MTDC grid have been presented in [6].
+This paper lays the foundation for distributed control strategies for hybrid ac and MTDC systems.
+Future work will in addition to the voltage dynamics of the MTDC system, also consider the dynamics of connected ac systems.
+Interconnecting multiple asynchronous ac systems also enables novel control applications, for example automatic sharing of primary and secondary frequency-control reserves.
+Preliminary results on decentralized cooperative ac frequency control by an MTDC grid have been presented in [6].
 The stability conditions in this work depend on both products of diagonal matrices and Laplacian matrices, and products of Laplacian matrices.
 Little is known about the positive definiteness of such matrix products, motivating further research.